President & CEO, HIA-LI

-Terri Alessi-Miceli directs the activities and initiatives for HIA-LI, the recognized voice for business on Long Island and a powerful force and economic engine for regional development.
+As President and CEO, Terri Alessi-Miceli leads the activities and initiatives for HIA-LI, one of the recognized voices for Long Island business and a powerful force and economic engine for regional development.
 Its member companies represent tens of thousands of business professionals.
-For over 40 years, the organization has provided a forum for business leaders to network, problem solve, and obtain advice on critical issues facing their businesses.
+For over 40 years, the organization has provided a forum for business leaders to problem solve, collaborate, and obtain advice on critical issues facing their businesses.

-Alessi-Miceli had previously served as Managing Director of Dale Carnegie Training for more than 18 years where she was responsible for the profitability and productivity of the instructional and sales team at this premiere corporate education organization.
+Alessi-Miceli had previously served as Managing Director of Dale Carnegie Training for more than 18 years where she was responsible for the profitability and productivity of the instructional and sales teams in Long Island, New York at this premiere corporate education organization.

-An honored member of Strathmore’s Who’s Who for 2002-2003, Alessi-Miceli is also a former board member of the Long Island Regional Planning Council, the New York League of Conservation Voters, and the Suffolk County Girl Scout Council.
+Alessi-Miceli is a current board member of Discover LI, the region’s official organization representing tourism, and is also a former board member of the Long Island Regional Planning Council, the New York League of Conservation Voters, and the Suffolk County Girl Scout Council.
 She has been featured in such publications as Newsday, Networking Magazine, Smithtown News, and Long Island Business News and appeared on News 12’s “Jobline” as an expert in organizational change and motivation.

 In 2006, she was honored with the Harry Chapin Humanitarian award for HIA-LI’s work with Long Island Cares as the second largest contributor to their annual food drive as well as her personal work with the Dress for Success program, training women in interviewing skills and boosting their self-confidence.

-Alessi-Miceli’s community involvement has included a commitment as a religion school teacher and working with the Big Brother/Big Sister organization.
+Alessi-Miceli’s community involvement has included a commitment as a religion schoolteacher and working with the Big Brother/Big Sister organization.
+She holds a Bachelor of Science Degree in Business Management from Adelphi University.